Battlefield 3 Review

 Battlefield 3 came out just over a week before Modern Warfare 3, so inevitably the two will have to get compared at some point.
 For my money, Battlefield's multiplayer experience is the superior of the two.
 Like previous Battlefield games, multiplayer contains a smattering of modes, all revolving around 2 teams attempting to capture (or prevent the capture) of various objectives using a multitude of classes and vehicles to do away with the opponents team.
 The maps are bigger and more varied than Modern Warfare's, and the inclusion of vehicles really sets it apart from it's duty calling counterpart.

-If you've not experienced Battlefield multiplayer before, the best A good example of one of the game's massive mapsway for me to describe it as methodical.
+If you've not experienced Battlefield multiplayer before, the best way for me to describe it as methodical.
 In a single game of Modern Warfare, you may get a kill/death score 18 kills and 22 deaths and consider that a pretty average game.
 In Battlefield games, typically a good k/d score would be maybe 8 kills, 6 deaths and a whole heap of extra points from healing, repairing, resupplying and spotting for your team.
 The game is much more about teamwork, and less about running around with a revolver out because it lets you knife faster.
 The game encourages you to help your teammates with plenty of points awarded for healing them and giving them more ammo, and lots of bonuses given for suppressing enemies (firing in their direction will blur their vision) and for pointing out their locations to your team.
 As such, the game delivers on something Modern Warfare can't: Teamwork.

 easily, meaning the multiplayer will last you a hell of a long time if you let it.